 So long as counterfeiters can produce fakes for less than the cost of authentic silver coins, and so long as man’s nature is what it is, there will always be phony coins on the market.
 While the comparatively low price of the metal makes silver coins less susceptible to counterfeiting than gold, fraudsters can still make a bundle by passing off fake silver coins, minted with inexpensive base metals, onto unsuspecting buyers.

-So how do you tell if a coin is genuine silver or a fake?
+So how do you tell if a coin is genuine silver or a fake silver coin?
 There are several tests to which you can subject your coins.
 Some of them are potentially (or definitely) destructive, so they shouldn’t be used with collectible coins.
 Some tests are simple; others are complicated and require special tools.
 But no matter your budget, you should find at least some of the sixteen tests described below useful.
 Some of the tests are even fun!

 The ‘Ping’ Test

 This most basic of tests is surprisingly effective: Simply drop a (non-numismatic) silver coin that you know to be real on a table and listen for the distinctive “ping” sound — this is very difficult to fake.
-The ping test doesn’t guarantee you’ll spot every counterfeit coin, but it should be the first test to which you subject any suspect coins.
+The ping test doesn’t guarantee you’ll spot every fake silver coin, but it should be the first test to which you subject any suspect coins.

 The Ice Test